Simon Fay Guitars

 Effect on Tone

-The major players here are shellac, nitrocellulose lacquer, oil varnish, conversion varnish, urethane, and polyester.
+The major players here are shellac, nitrocellulose lacquer, oil varnish, conversion varnish, polyester, and urethane.
 Almost all production guitars and guitars from premier small shops and well-regarded luthiers utilize one of these finish materials.

 French Polish (Shellac)

 I love shellac.
-Tonally, it is the standard against which all other finishes ares measured.
+Tonally, it is the standard against which all other finishes are measured.
 It has remarkable longevity and is truly an heirloom quality finish.
 It is a beautiful finish and imparts color depending on what type of shellac flakes are used.
 French Polish is a physically demanding and time consuming process that requires great skill to execute at a high level.
-It is quite challenging to produce a French Polish finish to the same degree of perfection modern steel string players are accustomed to seeing on their guitars.
+It is quite challenging to produce a French Polish finish with a flawless mirror gloss like you would find on high-end guitars finished in lacquer.
 Personally, I enjoy the process but recognize it isn’t normally the best finish for some guitarists due to its delicate nature.
 One thing about shellac that many players may not be aware of is the wonderful tactile feel of the finish — French Polished necks feel incredible.

-Urethane is a two component finish like polyester but it is a softer and more flexible coating.
-It is closer to nitro than it is to polyester in terms of hardness but still offers significantly better scratch, dent, and solvent resistance than lacquer.
-It is certainly hard enough that it doesn’t get scratches from general handling the way that nitro, shellac, and varnish do.
+Urethane is a two component finish like polyester but it is a much softer and more flexible coating.
+It is just hard enough that it doesn’t get scratches from general handling the way that nitro, shellac, and varnish do.
 Urethane doesn’t cold check and it has excellent solvent resistance - only very strong chemicals can affect it.
 The tactile feel is superb and equally as nice as varnish and shellac.
-Longevity is also excellent and the finish doesn’t degrade over time.
+Longevity is also excellent and the finish doesn’t degrade or yellow over time.
 Repairability is similar to varnish and polyester.
-Aesthetically, urethane is my favorite finish due to its remarkable clarity.
-This clarity is actually a detriment on thick finishes which yield a miles deep, “dipped in plastic” look that looks cheap and detracts from the beauty of the woods.
-However, a reasonably thin urethane finish looks absolutely breathtaking.
-The clarity acts as a lens that magnifies grain and causes woods to burst with color and shimmer under light.
+Aesthetically, urethane is my favorite finish due to its remarkable clarity that magnifies grain and causes woods to burst with color and shimmer under light.
 And most importantly, an ultra-thin urethane finish (3 mils or less) is similar to shellac in what it does for tone - or to be more specific, what it doesn't do to the tone.
 My guitars pre-finish and post-finish sound almost identical with a 3 mil urethane finish.

 I’d also like to take the time to discuss two popular myths regarding nitrocellulose lacquer.